West Hollywood

 In 1925, the inhabitants of Sherman voted to change the name to West Hollywood in order to emphasize its relationship to its glamorous neighbor.
 However, West Hollywood still technically remained not a city but an unincorporated region of Los Angeles County.

-Due to its unincorporated status, West Hollywood both existed outside the jurisdiction of the Los Angeles Police Department and lacked a police department of its own.
-Loosely overseen by the Los Angeles County Sheriff’s Department, the region became a hotbed of liquor and nightlife.
+The history of the Sunset Strip had unusual beginnings.
+Due to its unincorporated status, West Hollywood existed outside the jurisdiction of the LAPD and lacked a police department of its own.
+Loosely overseen by the Los Angeles County Sheriff’s Department, the area became a hotbed of liquor and nightlife.
 The dirt road at the northern border of West Hollywood, which served as the main commuter route between Beverly Hills and Hollywood, became known as Sunset Boulevard, and nightclubs, hotels and restaurants sprung up along the Sunset Strip.

 Gambling, which was legal in Los Angeles County but not in the City of Los Angeles, brought money and the attention of mobsters like Bugsy Siegel and Micky Cohen, regulars at Sunset Strip nightclubs like Ciro’s (now The Comedy Store) and the Melody Room (now the Viper Room).
 In the Golden Age of Hollywood, West Hollywood was the swankiest, most glamorous nightlife destination in the Los Angeles Metropolitan area.

 By the 1950s, much of that mob-driven nightlife began to shift east.
-As organized crime figures followed new opportunities in Las Vegas — where casino gambling promised even bigger returns — many of the figures who shaped the Sunset Strip scene moved on.
+As organized crime figures followed new opportunities in Las Vegas, many of the figures who shaped the Sunset Strip scene moved on.
 Their departure left West Hollywood’s nightlife landscape ready for reinvention.

 The Strip continued to be a cultural center for punk rock and New Wave during the late 1970s, and evolved into the epicenter of the colorful glam metal and heavy metal scenes during the 1980s.
 Groups including Van Halen, Mötley Crüe and Guns N’ Roses redefined the standard for excess, with West Hollywood serving as their playground.